theKnary/Textplay/README.rst

 --- Changes made in this fork ---
 -------------------------

+Works for linux (using correct makefile) and with the latest Ruby.

 I changed the formatting a bit so that it converts to PDF better.
 I also changed the defaults to the more common formatting standards.
 Carriage returns are interpreted as the same line by default as well.